 If you’re in Calgary and seeking menopause relief, consider exploring the benefits of acupuncture.
 Acupuncture is a unique medical system with its own diagnostic and treatment systems.
 It is more than just needles.
 Visit me at Westwinds Massage & Wellness, located in NE Calgary.
 Together we can explore how menopause is affecting your life and create a treatment plan tailored just for you.

-Many women seek natural relief for menopause symptoms.
 Acupuncture is a holistic approach that can be especially beneficial for women seeking menopause relief.
 One of the benefits of acupuncture is its focus on the whole person.
-It addresses the root of the issue and is concerned with regaining health, not just symptom management.
+It addresses the root of the issue and is concerned with regaining balance, not just symptom management.
+To support acupuncture treatment for relief of menopause symptoms, practitioners may suggest lifestyle adjustments, dietary modifications and herbal formulas.

 Schedule Your Appointment